HenrikSamuelsson/reading-extreme-c/README.md

 A notable resource, to learn more, about the preprocessor is the [GCC CPP Manual](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/cpp/).
 Note that CPP in this context stands for C preprocessor, and not C++.

 Lines of codes meant for the preprocessor are called *directives* and shall start with the `#` symbol followed by special instructions for the preprocessor to act on.
-More or less any C program will use preprocessor directives to some extent.
+Almost all C programs will use preprocessor directives to some extent.
+This means that to be proficient in the C programming language one must know about preprocessor macros.

 ### Variable Pointers